 Developed by Young-Scientist Please note that this is a kid-only workshop

-Eligibility:Class IV to VIII
+Eligibility:Class IV to X

 Biometrics is the measurement and statistical analysis of Humans' unique physical and behavioural characteristics.
 This is mainly used to identify a person through a technological and scientific authentication method.
-This is becoming an integral part of information assurance (IA) and cause for controversy in the issue of public surveillance by the government and private corporations.
+This is becoming an integral part of information assurance (IA) and cause controversy in the issue of public surveillance by the government and private corporations.

 In this workshop, we give your children a chance to get introduced to the basics of this emerging field and gain some hands-on experience with fingerprint analysis.
 Biometrics is closely related to forensic science which is an interdisciplinary area of expertise.

-Identity theft is an integral part of cybercrimes..
+Identity theft is an integral part of cybercrimes.
 With increasing methods of identification and authentication, one must be conscious and cautious of third-parties that seek access to a person's biometrics.
 The biometric data is protected by the right to privacy.